-If you have some preconceived notions about a much prevalent term in Google analytics- ‘Bounce rate’, let us get them sorted for once and for all.
+If you have preconceived notions about a much prevalent term in Google Analytics-Bounce rate, let us get them sorted once and for all.

-Percentage of a single pageview visit to a website (Google’s definition).
+- Percentage of a single pageview visit to a website (Google definition).

-It can be more elaborately understood to be the percentage of single interaction visits to a website.
+- It can be more elaborately understood with the percentage of single interaction visits to a website.

-In simpler terms, the percentage of visitors who come to your website and, uninterestingly, leave your website without further exploring it.
+- In simpler terms, the percentage of visitors who visit your website and uninterestingly leave your website without further exploring it.

-Bounce rate plays the key role in measuring the visitor engagement, confirming to the standards a user expects.
+- Bounce rate plays a crucial role in measuring visitor engagement, confirming the standards a user expects.

-From the above definitions, it can be easily deduced that a Bounce rate is evidently related to the clarity and relevance of content available on the website.
+From the above definitions, it can be easily deduced that a Bounce rate is related to the clarity and relevance of the content available on the website.

-The Bounce rate of each page will notify you the percentage of visitor that landed on that page and bounced off whereas, the bounce rate of each device will let you know the percentage of people using mobiles, tablets, and desktop, bouncing off.
+The Bounce rate of each page will notify you of the percentage of visitors that landed on that page and bounced off.
+The bounce rate of each device will let you know the percentage of people using mobiles, tablets, and desktops bouncing off.

-Giving the percentage brackets of Bounce rates does not clearly indicates how constructively it is affecting the website.
-So we will study in-depth about bad, average and good bounce rates.
+Giving the percentage brackets of Bounce rates does not indicate how constructively it is affecting the website.
+So we will study in-depth bad, average, and good bounce rates.